 I am Docent in American Historical Archaeology at the University of Oulu (Finland).
 In Fall 2012 I was a Fulbright Scholar teaching at the University of Oulu.
 I am Past- President of the Society for Historical Archaeology in 2012-2013.
-For more on the Society for Historical Archaeology and the work of my historical archaeology colleagues, visit the Society for Historical Archaeology blog, the SHA Newsletter, and my archived blogs from 2012-2013 at SHA President's Corner.
+For more on the Society for Historical Archaeology and the work of my historical archaeology colleagues, visit the Society for Historical Archaeology blog, the SHA Newsletter, and the SHA President blogs, which include my archived posts from 2012-2013 at the SHA President's Corner.
 These days I blog at Archaeology and Material Culture.
 You can also Follow @mullins_paul.

 Sample Publications (all in PDF)